Associate Professor Michael Penniment AM - Medical Director/Radiation Oncologist

 With an honours degree in Bachelor of Psychological Science with a secondary interest in Pathology Amber comes with extensive experience in managing clinical research documentation and data collection.
 Including experience in clinical trial submissions, reporting and maintaining governance approvals that are required by Lead Ethics Committee’s and local Research Governance Offices.

-Amber also holds an academic tutoring position at Adelaide University in the Faculty of Health and Medical Sciences for the Health and Illness in populations public health course.
+Amber previously held an academic tutoring position at Adelaide University in the Faculty of Health and Medical Sciences for the Health and Illness in populations public health course.